Vitroxyn/integer-divisors/README.md

 # integer-divisors

-> Calculate efficiently divisors (also called factors) of small natural numbers.
+> Efficient calculation of divisors (also called factors) of small natural numbers.

 ## License